2003 Cabernet Sauvignon

 Following the Bordeaux tradition of extended maceration, the wine stayed on the skins for another two weeks to soften the young tannins.
 We then moved the Cabernet into our wine caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness.
 In its second year, this Cabernet was aged in both oak barrels and tanks.
 After many blending trials, we added 3% Petit Verdot and 6.5% Malbec to this Cabernet.
 They gave increased depth and richness to the wine.
 It was bottled in August 2005.

-At our Annual Vertical Tasting in January 2018, we tasted the 2003 and here are our notes: Cassis, raspberries, violets, black pepper, carpaccio, Niçoise olives, forest floor, dark chocolate, anise and toast.
-Round, rich, smooth.
+At our Annual Vertical Tasting in January 2019, we tasted the 2003 and here are our notes: Cassis, raspberries, blueberries, fresh mint, carpaccio, niçoise olives, dark chocolate, sweet vanilla and toast.
+Round, rich, smooth, young.